 A canister stove is our favorite choice for almost all backpacking trips.
 They are lightweight, small, and easy to use.
 But, there are a lot of competing products, and our review of the top backpacking stoves can help you make a smart choice.

 If you are a backpacking weight-weenie, then a chair is just too much of a luxury to consider.
-But, for the rest of us, the joy of having a comfortable place to sit while in the backcountry can motivate a passionate search for best backpacking chair.
+But, for the rest of us, the joy of having a comfortable place to sit while in the backcountry can motivate a passionate search for backpacking chair.
 We've got you here with our top picks:

 Carrying water (and making sure it's safe to drink) is the most basic and essential backpacking need.
-We look at everything from the best backpacking water filters to options that weigh less than a cell phone and can be used in seconds.
-Be sure to check out our review of the top water bottles and best hydration bladders, too.
+We look at everything from backpacking water filters to options that weigh less than a cell phone and can be used in seconds.
+Be sure to check out our review of the top water bottles and hydration bladders, too.

 Happy feet make for a happy hike.
 We do side-by-side comparisons of a wide range of the best backcountry footwear, whether you are going 10 miles or 1000+.
 In addition to footwear, finding the right clothing layers for men and clothing options for women can make bad weather a mere nuisance and not a morale crusher.
 Check out our How to Layer Clothing to Keep Warm article to help develop a strategy to stay warm.